jsunn-y/CARE/task2_baselines/README.md

 ## Baselines for task 2 (reaction to EC/protein retrieval)
+Note: this workflow is still under construction.
 The results of EC retrieval for each method and each split is found in `results_summary` as .csv files, for use in downstream performance analysis.

 Alternatively, these results can be reproduced at a high level (excluding ChatGPT and Random) by following these steps: